mr-szgz/extendedpersonalmedia-agent.bundle/README.md

 ### Season title:

-**IMPORTANT: Use of this feature will require you to obtain and set your Plex.tv token in the plugin settings.
-To obtain the Plex.tv account token follow the instructions [here](https://support.plex.tv/articles/204059436-finding-an-authentication-token-x-plex-token/)**

 If you want to add a season title to your media then you will need to append it to the season number as shown in the example below.
 In addition to using a dash (-) as a separator, a period (.) or underscore (\_) can also be used.

 ```